trocco-io/embulk-input-kintone/README.md

   - **type** Column values are converted to this embulk type.
 Available values options are: boolean, long, double, string, json, timestamp)
   - **format** Format of the timestamp if type is timestamp.
 The format for kintone DATETIME is `%Y-%m-%dT%H:%M:%S%z`.

-Kintone API has the limitation, therefore this plugin also faces it.
+kintone API has the limitation, therefore this plugin also faces it.
 See [official documentation](https://developer.kintone.io/hc/en-us/articles/212495188/)

 ## Example